x1angli/priority-n-productivity/knowledge-management.md

 * [Diigo](https://www.diigo.com/index) for website highlights and annotations
 * [MarginNote](https://www.marginnote.com/) An in-depth PDF and EPUB reading, learning, managing and note taking
 * [VSCode Notebook](https://github.com/aviaryan/VSCodeNotebook) Taking notes with VSCode
+* [Zeal](https://zealdocs.org/) an offline documentation browser for software developers.
+It takes specified software documentation as input and aggregates them into a [single docset](https://kapeli.com/docsets), generates an index, and then you can use it as a one-stop search site.
+Available at [here](https://zealdocs.org/download.html)

 ![Comparison Table of some note-taking tools](https://raw.githubusercontent.com/fabiospampinato/notable/master/resources/comparison/table.png)